Important Notes

 Important note:

-If your instructor feels that you are inappropriately dressed and are unable to put the matter right before your lesson starts, he may decide not to let you continue, in which case you will be required to re-book your training for another day.
-A re-booking fee may be charged in addition to the course fee.
+If your instructor feels you are inappropriately dressed and cannot correct the situation before your lesson starts, he may decide not to let you continue.
+In that case, you must rebook your training for another day.
+A rebooking fee may be charged in addition to the course fee.
 (See details of the fees here.)

 Special needs:

-If you have Special Needs of any sort then please ensure that you make this known at the time of signing on.
+If you have Special Needs, please make this known when signing on.

 The day has arrived!
 Checking in and registering:

-You should arrive no later than 08:45am on the Saturday morning in order to register.
+You should arrive no later than 08:30 am on Saturday to register.
 The date and time of the second session will be arranged with you before you finish.
-The finishing time on the Saturday is generally around 13:00am.
+The finishing time on the Saturday is generally around 13:00 am.

-Your bike can be locked away overnight for safety and will be ready for you when you return to do the second part of the course.
+Your bike can be locked away overnight for safety and will be ready for you when you return to complete the second part of the course.

-If you fail to attend on the date for which you have been booked and have not cancelled and/or re-arranged a new date, then you will need to make a new booking and a re-booking fee may be charged in addition to the course fee.
+If you fail to attend on the date you have been booked and have not cancelled and/or rearranged a new date, you will need to make a new booking, and a re-booking fee may be charged in addition to the course fee.

 Please note.

-From time to time the road ride may be filmed from the instructors bike, this is for training and safety purposes only. if you have any objection please tell your instructor.
+Occasionally, the road ride may be filmed from the instructor’s bike.
+This is for training and safety purposes only.
+If you have any objections, please tell your instructor.

-All motorcycles must display an insurance disc or plate securely fitted and clearly visible.
+All motorcycles must display a securely fitted and visible insurance disc or plate.
 (Insurance holders are available from most of the island’s motorcycle shops.)

-If you are unable to satisfy any of the above conditions, you will not be able to continue and you will be required to re-book your training for another day.
+If you cannot satisfy any of the above conditions, you will not be able to continue, and you will be required to re-book your training for another day.
 A re-booking fee may be charged in addition to the course fee.
 (See details of the fees here)

 Teaching safe and responsible riding in Guernsey